Riverside tree and scrub management

 Prioritisation areas (2022 - 2027)

-The prioritisation has been used to produce maps showing those areas that require management within the next 5 years.
+The prioritisation has been used to produce maps showing those areas that require management within the 5 years from 2022 to 2027.

 For each consecutive year, final decisions will be made over the summer as to the exact stretches that will be managed the following winter and how they are best managed in terms of resource.
 As part of this process, all areas of completed management will be recorded and any stretches that do not get managed within the proposed year will be re-programmed.